-Leader, Activist, and President and CEO of the Ms. Foundation for Women to Speak at the Vermont Women’s Fund’s Annual Celebration on October 20th
+Leader, Activist, and President & CEO of the Ms. Foundation at the Vermont Women’s Fund’s Annual Celebration

 On Wednesday, October 20th, the Vermont Women’s Fund will welcome leader, activist, and advocate, Teresa Younger, president and CEO of the Ms. Foundation for Women, as the featured speaker for its 2021 Annual Celebration, hosted this year on a virtual stage.